-Melissa Viviane Jefferson aka Lizzo, the American songwriter, rapper is a widely known name in the music industry today.
+Melissa Viviane Jefferson, aka Lizzo, the American songwriter the rapper, is a widely known name in the music industry today.
 Lizzo is recognized for her breakthrough songs and unapologetically bombshell personality.

 When the rapper is not making incredible music, she uses her platform to speak out about body acceptance, mental health, and the importance of empowering women.

-Even when people try to put her down, Lizzo continuously flaunts who she is, but there's been speculations swirling about Lizzo losing weight.
+Even when people try to put her down, Lizzo continuously flaunts who she is, but there have been speculations swirling about Lizzo losing weight.

 Lizzo Weight Loss - Did She Actually Shed Pounds?